google/tensorstore/tensorstore/kvstore/gcs/index.rst

 Authentication
 --------------

-To use the ``gcs`` driver, you must specify service account credentials, which can be done through one of the following methods:
+To use the ``gcs`` driver, you can access buckets that allow public access (i.e. access by ``allUsers``) without credentials.
+In order to access non-public buckets, you must specify service account credentials, which can be done through one of the following methods:

 1. Set the :envvar:`GOOGLE_APPLICATION_CREDENTIALS` environment variable to the local path to a `Google Cloud JSON credentials file